-A: We review applications once a month so you can expect an update within a few weeks.
+A: Our next round of applications will be reviewed after March 31, 2021.
+You can expect an update within a few weeks of that date.
 We are a tiny team at headquarters.
 Thank you for your patience!

 Q: Are there more steps to the application process after I submit?

-A: If your application seems like a good fit, we will setup a Skype interview to learn more about you and your vision for the chapter.
+A: If your application seems like a good fit, we will setup a video chat/interview to learn more about you and your vision for the chapter.

 Q: Are you a morning person?

 Q: What are some qualities you look for in a chapter host?

 A: Here are four qualities:

 — You just make things happen: Organizing a chapter is a big responsibility and involves many moving pieces.
 We’ve learned that although experience in the industry and event organization is a plus, it can’t make up for a willingness to get started, figure things out, and make it work.

 — You’re good at giving away credit: It takes a certain personality to successfully lead a volunteer team, keep sponsors happy, and celebrate local talent.
 This chapter won’t be about you.
 It will be about the fantastic people you get to bring together.